Marcel:

 :

-insight and taking a fresh look at
+insight, and taking a fresh look at

-the verses the impact our daily lives.
+the verses that impact our daily lives.

 4